jedrz/atilde/README.md

 ## Description

-With `atilde-mode` enabled, pressing the *space* key insert a hard space (tilde character) after Polish vowels or some short words.
+With `atilde-mode` enabled, pressing the *space* key insert a hard space (tilde character) after Polish vowels or two letter words.
 Tildes are also inserted between some words like: `2014~r.`.

 This package is indented to use in *LaTeX* buffers since some environments